MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/archive-17a-4-ice-im-data.md

 The first step is to access to the Data connectors page in the Microsoft 365 compliance center and create a 17a-4 connector for ICE Connect Chat data.

-1. Go to <https://compliance.microsoft.com> and then click **Data connectors** > **ICE Chat DataParser**.
+1. Go to <https://compliance.microsoft.com> and then click **Data connectors** > **ICE DataParser**.

-2. On the **ICE Chat DataParser** product description page, click **Add connector**.
+2. On the **ICE DataParser** product description page, click **Add connector**.

 3. On the **Terms of service** page, click **Accept**.

 4. Enter a unique name that identifies the connector and then click **Next**.

-5. Sign in to your 17a-4 account and complete the steps in the ICE Chat DataParser connection wizard.
+5. Sign in to your 17a-4 account and complete the steps in the ICE DataParser connection wizard.

-## Step 2: Configure the ICE Chat DataParser connector
+## Step 2: Configure the ICE DataParser connector

-Work with 17a-4 Support to configure the ICE Chat DataParser connector.
+Work with 17a-4 Support to configure the ICE DataParser connector.

 ## Step 3: Map users

-The ICE Chat DataParser connector will automatically map users to their Microsoft 365 email addresses before importing data to Microsoft 365.
+The ICE DataParser connector will automatically map users to their Microsoft 365 email addresses before importing data to Microsoft 365.

-## Step 4: Monitor the ICE Chat DataParser connector
+## Step 4: Monitor the ICE DataParser connector

-After you create an ICE Chat DataParser connector, you can view the connector status in the Microsoft 365 compliance center.
+After you create an ICE DataParser connector, you can view the connector status in the Microsoft 365 compliance center.

 1. Go to <https://compliance.microsoft.com> and click **Data connectors** in the left nav.

-2. Click the **Connectors** tab and then select the ICE Chat DataParser connector that you created to display the flyout page, which contains the properties and information about the connector.
+2. Click the **Connectors** tab and then select the ICE DataParser connector that you created to display the flyout page, which contains the properties and information about the connector.

 3. Under **Connector status with source**, click the **Download log** link to open (or save) the status log for the connector.
 This log contains data that has been imported to the Microsoft cloud.